-11 Terrifying Horror Games Like "Amnesia": Games That Will Haunt You for Days
+10 Terrifying Horror Games Like "Amnesia" to Haunt You for Days

-You play as an F.B.I. police officer expertise in tracking down serial killers.
+You play as an F.B.I. police officer with expertise in tracking down serial killers.
 Presuming it’s going to be just going to be like other cases, he heads on over the location to investigate.
 But he soon finds out that he has been framed for the murder of two fellow police officers.
 Now he must track down the real killer and clear his name.

 The game starts slowly, but it starts to pick up pace pretty quickly after a few minutes in.
 With its dark tone, spooky setting, and an engaging melee combat system, Condemned: Criminal Origins is definitely a contender for one of the best games like Amnesia.

-Call of Cthulhu: Dark Corners of the Earth
+3. Call of Cthulhu: Dark Corners of the Earth

 Condemned 2: Bloodshot is a sequel of the very first game in this series.
 It’s basically more of the same thing with really well-designed melee combat and some truly shuddering horror elements.
 Unlike the first one, though, it’s not available on PC.
 It’s a pretty amazing game nonetheless!

 While Condemned 2: Bloodshot is not a perfect sequel by any means, it will still make you tremble in fear.
 Isn't that all we want from a horror game?
 Besides that, they have done a really good job taking care of some annoyances that bugged us in the first game.
 Overall, the sequel is an improved version of the original game with a different story, more gore and violence, and slightly better graphics.
 One thing is for sure, though; it’s definitely not for the faint of heart.
 There are addicts and maniacs out for blood everywhere you go.